Black Bean Pasta Salad Recipe

 • Mediocre – Macaroni is moderately okay when cooked.
 The flavor is fine, but I find that it tends to cook unevenly.
 I have tried a few brands and it seems to be the same across all of them.

 • Wost – Shells and spaghetti are the worst.
-For some reason, the shells do not cook evenly, and the spaghetti goes from undercooked to mushy in the blink of any eye.
+For some reason, the shells do not cook evenly, and the spaghetti goes from undercooked to mushy in the blink of an eye.
 You have to get pretty lucky to get it just right

-Please keep in mind, the above information is simply based on my experience.
+Please keep in mind, that the above information is simply based on my experience.
 If you’ve had different experiences, let me know below!

 Where To Buy Black Bean Pasta